 The Statement of Net Position demonstrates the Agency's financial position by displaying the difference between its total assets and total liabilities.
-The net position is further subdivided into two categories: restricted for debt service and unrestricted.
+The net position is further subdivided into three categories: net investment in capital assets, restricted for debt service and unrestricted.